 At first glance, the giant sports franchise and the church of Martin Luther appear to have little in common.
 On further inspection however, they share a number of characteristics.
 Both NASCAR and the Lutheran church see their greatest attendance on Sundays, but also see a marked drop in attendance if it should rain.
-Both NASCAR and the church have a core group of individuals at work while the majority are spectators.
+Both NASCAR and the church have a core group of individuals running in circles while the majority are spectators.

 New Race is a Blend of Two Cultures

 As the first race created specifically in partnership with another organization, the Reformation 500 will have some characteristics that differentiate it from the rest of the NASCAR schedule.
 Specifically, the Lutheran church insisted on the following list of changes.

 - All of the cars and drivers are to be insured by Thrivent as that just seems to be the prudent thing to do.

 - Technical inspections of the cars will not be required for the race because it is not our job to judge.

 - Ticket sales will be limited so that the first two rows of seats can remain empty.

 - While cars are not allowed to pass during a yellow flag, the crowd will be allowed to pass the peace during any lull in racing.

 - Crews will only add fuel during pit stops as there is no reason to change tires when the old ones are still good enough.